 Before each payment is due, Resolve sends you and your accounts payable an email reminder with the amount that is coming due and the due date.
 You have the option to sign up for autopay, so you don’t risk missing a payment.

-Resolve currently accepts payment online via ACH transfer or by check.
-Resolve does not accept credit or debit cards.
+Resolve currently accepts payment online via credit/debit card, ACH transfer or by check.

 To make a payment online via ACH transfer:

 Enter your business email and password.
 If you've forgotten it, just click "Forgot password" to reset your password.